Panashe-glitch/Concurrency_Resourse_Access_And_Synchronisation_Engine/README.md

 The admission boundary uses `Semaphore(4, fair=true)`.
 The `fair` parameter activates FIFO ordering on the internal CLH queue (Herlihy and Shavit, 2012), guaranteeing that the longest-waiting thread is served next.

 Key implementation detail: the `transitionLock` ensures that `waitingQueue.remove()` and `activeSet.add()` execute atomically.
-Without this, a TOCTOU race allows two threads to simultaneously pass the duplicate check and both consume permits (Bug #2 — see [§13](#13-bug-register)).
+Without this, a TOCTOU race allows two threads to simultaneously pass the duplicate check and both consume permits (Bug #2: see [§13](#13-bug-register)).

 ### 7.2 Readers–Writer Coordination

 The coordination boundary uses `ReentrantReadWriteLock(fair=true)`, implementing the readers–writer exclusion protocol of Courtois, Heymans and Parnas (1971):

 - Multiple concurrent readers when no writer is active (FR7, S3)
-- Exclusive writer access — all readers and other writers blocked (FR8, S2)
+- Exclusive writer access: all readers and other writers blocked (FR8, S2)
 - Fair FIFO ordering prevents both writer starvation (L2) and reader starvation (L4)

 ### 7.3 Why Writers Are Not Starved

 Under a non-fair RW lock, a continuous stream of readers can indefinitely prevent a queued writer from acquiring the write lock.
-Each new reader "barges" ahead of the writer because the read lock is available (no writer currently holds it — the writer is merely *queued*).
+Each new reader "barges" ahead of the writer because the read lock is available (no writer currently holds it, the writer is merely *queued*).
 This is the classic readers-preference problem.

 Java's `ReentrantReadWriteLock(fair=true)` eliminates this by enforcing a strict FIFO discipline: when a writer is queued, all subsequent readers arriving *after* the writer are serialised behind it in the queue.
 They cannot barge ahead.
-The writer waits only for currently-active readers to finish their operations — once those readers call `endRead()`, the writer is next in line and acquires the lock immediately.
+The writer waits only for currently-active readers to finish their operations.
+Once those readers call `endRead()`, the writer is next in line and acquires the lock immediately.

 This means:
 - The writer's maximum wait time is bounded by the longest currently-active read operation, multiplied by the number of readers who were already holding the lock when the writer queued.
-- Under ConRes's demo configuration (5-second read delays, N=4 max users), the worst case is 3 active readers × 5 seconds = 15 seconds — bounded, predictable, and observable in the dashboard.
+- Under ConRes's demo configuration (5-second read delays, N=4 max users), the worst case is 3 active readers × 5 seconds = 15 seconds, bounded, predictable, and observable in the dashboard.
 - Under stress configuration (zero delays), writer wait is measured in microseconds.

 The empirical evidence is definitive: Phase 7b's fair-vs-non-fair comparison (5 runs each, 50 threads, 500 operations) recorded **zero writer starvation events** under `fair=true`, compared to measurable starvation under `fair=false`.
 The throughput cost is 16% — a trade-off accepted explicitly in Phase 1 (NFR3 over NFR5).

-### 7.4 Why a Write Buffer Was Considered and Rejected
+### 7.4 Why a rite Buffer Was Considered and Rejected

 An alternative approach was considered: decouple write *intent* from write *commit* by buffering writes.
 Under this scheme, the writer would deposit content into a buffer and return immediately.
 The buffer would flush to disk after the current readers finish, and subsequent readers behind the writer would read the buffered (not-yet-persisted) content.

 This was rejected for four reasons:

-1. **S2 becomes ambiguous.** "Writer active" currently means the write lock is held and file IO is in progress — observable, verifiable, bounded.
+1. **S2 becomes ambiguous.** "Writer active" currently means the write lock is held and file IO is in progress thus observable, verifiable, bounded.
 With a buffer, "writer active" could mean the buffer accepted content but the flush hasn't started.
 The property loses its crisp definition.

 2. **S10 breaks.** The dashboard would show `Updating: (none)` and an incremented version counter while the file still holds old content.
-In-memory state and file state diverge — a split-brain that the snapshot model cannot represent.
+In-memory state and file state diverge.
+A split-brain that the snapshot model cannot represent.

 3. **Durability is lost.** If the system crashes between buffer acceptance and flush, the write is silently lost.
 The current system's error handling policy guarantees that a failed write leaves the version counter unchanged and the file intact.
 The buffer introduces a failure window that violates this guarantee.

-4. **The problem reappears inside the buffer.** If two writers submit to the buffer before the first flush completes, the buffer needs its own ordering, conflict resolution, and consistency guarantees — effectively rebuilding the RW lock problem inside the buffer layer, adding complexity without removing serialisation.
+4. **The problem reappears inside the buffer.** If two writers submit to the buffer before the first flush completes, the buffer needs its own ordering, conflict resolution, and consistency guarantees hence effectively rebuilding the RW lock problem inside the buffer layer, adding complexity without removing serialisation.

-The write buffer pattern *does* have legitimate applications — write-ahead logs in distributed databases (Mohan et al., 1992), append-only logs in Kafka, write-behind caches in Redis.
+The write buffer pattern *does* have legitimate applications. write-ahead logs in distributed databases (Mohan et al., 1992), append-only logs in Kafka, write-behind caches in Redis.
 But these systems accept eventual consistency as a design premise and have explicit conflict resolution.
 ConRes's consistency model is strict: a read always returns the last successfully committed write.
 The buffer relaxes this guarantee for a throughput benefit that is unnecessary in a system with N=4 users and bounded lock hold times.

 ### 7.5 Session Timeout (L1 Enforcement)

 The delivery plan documented assumption A3: "every session terminates in finite time."
 This is an assumption, not a guarantee.
-An idle session that never logs out holds a permit indefinitely, starving queued users — violating L1 in practice even though the fair semaphore guarantees it in theory.
+An idle session that never logs out holds a permit indefinitely, starving queued users thus violating L1 in practice even though the fair semaphore guarantees it in theory.

 The timeout watchdog converts this assumption into an enforcement:

 - `UserSession.lastActivity` is updated on every READ/WRITE via `touchActivity()`.
 - A `ScheduledExecutorService` watchdog polls every 5 seconds.
 - When `idleMs > SESSION_TIMEOUT_MS` (default: 120s), the watchdog sets the thread state to TERMINATED, calls `SessionManager.logout(id)`, and records the event in MetricsCollector.
-- The cleanup path is the existing try-finally chain — forceRelease, active-set removal, semaphore release.
+- The cleanup path is the existing try-finally chain, forceRelease, active-set removal, semaphore release.
 No new failure modes.
 No new locks.

 This is an instance of lease-based resource management (Gray and Reuter, 1993): the session holds a time-bounded lease on its semaphore permit, automatically revoked on expiry.